-10 Calibration tab
+11 Calibration tab

-The Calibration tab displays the calibration coefficients for each channel (sensor) present and the date and time of the last calibration.
+The Calibration tab displays the calibration coefficients for each parameter (sensor) present and the date and time of the last calibration.
+Selecting the sensor from the dropdown menu Parameter toggles between the calibrations for the different sensors on the unit.